eleccrazy/KG_project_with_sparql_anything/README.md

-# Artist Explorer Web Application
+#  SPARQL Anything Artist Explorer

 ## Overview
-The **Artist Explorer Web Application** is a dynamic platform that allows users to search for artists, access detailed information about them, and explore their artworks.
-This project harnesses the power of **SPARQL Anything**, a versatile tool that allows SPARQL queries over heterogeneous data sources like JSON, CSV, XML, and more.
-By using SPARQL Anything, the application seamlessly integrates data from local JSON files and external semantic data from Wikidata, delivering a comprehensive and enriched user experience.
+The **SPARQL Anything Artist Explorer** is a dynamic platform that allows users to search for artists, access detailed information about them, and explore their artworks.
+This project harnesses the power of **SPARQL Anything**, a versatile tool that allows **SPARQL** queries over heterogeneous data sources like JSON, CSV, XML, and more.
+By using **SPARQL Anything**, the application seamlessly integrates data from local JSON files and external semantic data from Wikidata, delivering a comprehensive and enriched user experience.

 ### **Datasets Used**
 This project utilizes three datasets: